ramokz/phantom-camera-docs/docs/core-nodes/phantom-camera-2d.md

 <Property propertyName="noise" propertyType="PhantomCameraNoise2D" propertyDefault="null">
 <template v-slot:propertyDescription>

-Applies a noise, or shake, to a `Camera2D`.
+Applies a noise, or shake, to a `Camera2D` using the [PhantomCameraNoise2D](/resource-types/phantom-camera-noise-2d) resource.
 Once set, the noise will run continuously after the tween to the `PhantomCamera2D` is complete.

 </template>